rparthas/data/ReadMe.md

 Following are the project descriptions

-- Contest -> General Contests
+- Hackathons -> All data hackathons
 - Hadoop -> My initial attempts with Hadoop
 - Machine Learning A-Z -> Krill Emenko's course on Udemy
 - MLIntro -> Introduction to Machine Learning Coursera version